fsequence/Custom_Auth_User/README.md

 # Custom_Auth_User

-This is A Custom Auth User for Django 1.11, plus some essential extras.
+This is a Custom Auth User for Django 1.11, plus some essential extras.

 This entails: